Roho7/comp4024/README.md

 ```

 [Trello Board](https://trello.com/w/userworkspace72299105)

 ## Documentation

 ### Week 1: [Documentation](./weekly-reports/week1/week1-Ideas.md)

 What will we be looking for in the lab:

-- Have you all got access to Unity?
+- [x] Everyone got
-- Have you set up Git (or equivalent)?
+- [x] Have you set up Git (or equivalent)?
-- Have you decided on an idea for a game?
+- [x] Have you decided on an idea for a game?
 Is it appropriate?
-- Have you got sketches for a game?
+- [x] Have you got sketches for a game?
-- Have you thought about the user?
+- [x] Have you thought about the user?
-- Have you thought about the learning outcome(s)?
+- [x] Have you thought about the learning outcome(s)?
-- Have you thought about the game mechanic?
+- [x] Have you thought about the game mechanic?
-- Do you have a plan for what you are going to do by next week?
+- [x] Do you have a plan for what you are going to do by next week?

 ---

 ### Week 2:

+- Start designing assets
+- Start foundation logic.

 ---

 ### Week 3:

+- Complete the first working model of the game

+---

+### Week 4:

+- Complete the first two level of the game.

+---

+### Week 5:

+- Complete at least 4 levels and refine assets and gameplay.

 ---

 ## Assignment

 You have formed groups of roughly 6 people each.
 You need to create an
 educational game suitable for children aged 11-14 years.
 It is up to you what
 game you decide to do.
 The game can be 2D or 3D.
 It must be developed